Correlation distances in social networks: Conclusions

 To investigate this further, we next aim to explore the role of the degree distribution with beyond nearest-neighbour correlations and identify how much influence hubs play on this.
 We also aim to explore more of the behaviour of disassortative networks, both in empirical data and simulations.
 Finally the assortativity at a distance here is calculated from the point of view of one shortest path between a pair, this could be weighted by the number of shortest paths, this is another extension we intend to explore.

 In Ref.~\cite{Mayo}, using an average degree approach for three social networks it was also shown that the assortativity decreases as the distance increases.
 Here we show that for more social networks, as well as simulated networks, this is always the case.
-Similarly on a network at different time points, both assortativity and a further property become negative at distances above 2.
-These anti-correlations get stronger as time increases.
+Similarly on a network at different time points, both degree assortativity and correlations between the number of papers of connected authors become negative at distances above two.
+These negative correlations get stronger as time increases.
 This result is the opposite of what the ``three degrees of influence'' work would suggest.
 Our work instead implies, that in a social network, the more distant you are from someone, the more likely you are different to them.
 This is related to the idea of the ``friendship paradox'' -- that your friends, on average, have more friends than you -- and is also likely because social networks are right-skewed.

 This again implies that our observations of the correlations between nodes separated by distances greater than one here are tied to the degree distributions of the graphs, and the future work outlined above will help to explain this connection.